“Level with me here, Andrew.” That’s good old Gary, my agent and manager.

 “Take care of yourself, Andrew.”
 He managed to gruff out.
 “Call me if you need anything, or when you decide to cut your month short.”

 “Geez, you make it feel like we just attended a funeral service.
 My career isn’t going to die anytime soon, old man.”
 I chuckled in attempt to sober the mood.
 “I’ll talk to you later.”
 I slumped my body against the doorway after closing it.
 That was way more physically and emotionally exhausting than it should have been.

 I need a good rest tonight.
 And by good rest I mean a good lay.
 And by good lay I mean finding a tango partner in one of the clubs.
 And by tango partner I mean a beautiful woman who can warm the sheets in my bed.
 And by- well, you get it.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, alittlewhitehouseWrite a Review